Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 - On the newly added component, specify this `Topic` as `/global_costmap/costmap`, and similarly, update the `Offset` to something that will be below the `/map` offset, e.g. `0.01`.

-- To set the default material to the new Occupancy Grid visualizer, assign the `Material` field to the OccupancyGrid material, found in `Packages/Message Visualizations/Runtime/Materials/OccupancyGrid`.
+- To set the default material to the new Occupancy Grid visualizer, assign the `Material` field to the OccupancyGrid material, found in `Packages/Robotics Visualizations Package/Runtime/Materials/OccupancyGrid`.

     > You can find this file by searching in the Project window.
 Note that you will have to change the Search type from "In Assets" to "All".